-For the Band of Gypsys' holiday concerts, Graham's ushers donned greetings-inscribed sweatshirts and a small metal tambourine was placed on each of the Fillmore's 2,639 seats.
+For A Band of Gypsys' holiday concerts, Graham's ushers donned greetings-inscribed sweatshirts and a small metal tambourine was placed on each of the Fillmore's 2,639 seats.

 The early show on New Year's Eve began at 8 p.m. with a caricature of baton-toting band leader Guy Lombardo projected onto a large movie screen behind the stage.
 The house lights dimmed and Lombardo's image was replaced with a film of two dozen black kids emerging from their Harlem homes, riding the subway down to the Village, running up Second Avenue and through the doors of the Fillmore.
 The film quickly faded as the same kids (this time "live") ran down the aisles and danced onto the stage.